dessy/ruby-girls/README.md

 # Thanks

 A big thank you to Ladies Learning Code, for giving me a great reason to compile beginner Ruby content in the first place.
-This content is based heavily on the material I originally produced for the Ladies Learning Code {Intro to Ruby}[https://github.com/dessy/ladieslearningcode-ruby] workshop.
+This content is based heavily on the material I originally produced for the Ladies Learning Code [Intro to Ruby](https://github.com/dessy/ladieslearningcode-ruby) workshop.

 # License